1. thinkSPAIN

 Best areas for the weather

-We know that many, many northern Europeans move to Spain purely for warmer weather.
-But we also know it's a common misconception that this is everyone's reason for moving to Spain.
+For many northern Europeans, Spain’s appeal lies in its warmer climate.
+However, it's a common misconception that this is everyone's reason for moving to Spain.
 Indeed, you might be moving to Spain because you want to guarantee snow in winter.
 And in the right location, you can.

 For the warmest coastal locations, the southern part of the province of Alicante, and the coasts of the provinces of Almería, Murcia, Málaga, Cádiz and Huelva tend to enjoy higher average year-round temperatures.